bensanmorris/practical_performance/README.md

 ## valgrind + memcheck

 1. `valgrind --tool=memcheck --xml=yes --xml-file=./output_file.xml --leak-check=full ./your_gtest_app --gtest_filter=your_test_suite.your_test`
+2. for a quick summary let's grab the python ValgrindCI tool: `python -m pip install ValgrindCI --user`
+3. for a summary: `valgrind-ci ./output_file.xml --summary` or to use it as part of CI and abort on errors: `valgrind-ci ./output_file.xml --abort-on-errors`

-## Locating performance regressions
+# Locating performance regressions

 See [Differential Flamegraphs](http://www.brendangregg.com/blog/2014-11-09/differential-flame-graphs.html)

 TODO - add worked example
-3. for a quick summary let's grab the python ValgrindCI tool: `python -m pip install ValgrindCI --user`
-4. for a summary: `valgrind-ci ./output_file.xml --summary` or to use it as part of CI and abort on errors: `valgrind-ci ./output_file.xml --abort-on-errors`